Hazardous substances in electrical and electronic equipment – RoHS

 The scope of RoHS

-The RoHS legislation applies to all electrical and electronic equipment (EEE) at the latest after the transition period that ends on 22 July 2019.
+The RoHS legislation applies to all electrical and electronic equipment (EEE).

 EEE refers to devices that